Enumeration of Dyck paths with air pockets: Abstract

 \section{Abstract}

 We introduce and study the new combinatorial class of Dyck paths with air pockets.
 We exhibit a bijection with the peakless Motzkin paths which transports several pattern statistics and give bivariate generating functions for the distribution of patterns as peaks, returns and pyramids.
-Then, we deduce the popularities of these patterns and point out a link between the popularity of pyramids and a special kind of closed smooth self-overlapping curves, a subset of Fibonacci meanders.
-A similar study is conducted for the subclass of non-decreasing Dyck paths with air pockets.
+Then, we deduce the popularities and asymptotic expectations of these patterns and point out a link between the popularity of pyramids and a special kind of closed smooth self-overlapping curves, a subset of Fibonacci meanders.
+A similar study is conducted for non-decreasing Dyck paths with air pockets.

 {\bf Keywords:} Dyck path, pattern distribution/popularity, Fibonacci meander